spectrocloud/librarium/content/docs/04-clusters/03-edge/10-palette-canvos.md

 # Build Edge Artifacts

 You can follow either of the below workflow - Basic or Advanced.
-Use Basic for a quick start or Advanced for detailed instructions, and learn about customization options to suit your use case.
+Use Basic for a quick start or use Advanced for detailed instructions, and learn about customization options to suit your needs.
 <br />

 <Tabs>